kern.maxfileskern.maxfiles can be raised or lowered based upon

 Each open file, socket, or fifo uses one file descriptor.
 A large-scale production server may easily require many thousands of file descriptors, depending on the kind and number of services running concurrently.

-In older FreeBSD releases, kern.maxfile
+In older FreeBSD releases, kern.maxfile's default

-value is derived from the maxusers
+value is derived from the maxusers option in your

-option in your kernel configuration
+dictated by the maxusers option in your kernel configuration

-grows proportionally to the value of
+file. kern.maxfiles grows proportionally to the value of

-.
+maxusers.
 When compiling a custom kernel, it is a good idea

 to set this kernel configuration option according to the uses of your system.
 From this